 Poodles are intelligent and exceedingly easy to train.
 Toy and Miniature Poodles have no trouble running off their energy in the apartment, though regular walks are recommended.

 Recognizable for their squished faces, Pugs are playful and loyal pets.
-They need to be close to their owners as much as possible and do not do well alone.
+They need to be close to their humans as much as possible and do not do well alone.

 Pugs are not generally “yappy” dogs, which means that no special training is needed to keep your neighbors happy.
-Due to their inactivity, quietness, and size, Pugs make a good pet for apartments of any size.
+Due to their inactivity, quietness, and small stature, Pugs make a good pet for apartments of any size.

 The Schipperke is a small breed with a big personality.
 They are easy to train and do best when they always have a task.
 While not overly energetic, these dogs do need to be entertained.